-Because strawberry jars are handmade and somewhat unique, Better Homes and Gardens editors suggest that you buy the strawberry jar first, then fit the other terra-cotta elements to it.
+Terra-cotta strawberry planters are good for more than just planting pockets of herbs.
+Create a rustic garden fountain with just a few plumbing parts, a pump, and some terra-cotta.
+Because strawberry jars are handmade and somewhat unique, buy the strawberry jar first, then fit the other terra-cotta elements to it.

 - Safety glasses